statping/statping/dev/README.md

 ``` go
 func InsertLargeSampleData() error
 ```
-InsertLargeSampleData will create the example/dummy services for testing the Statup server
+InsertLargeSampleData will create the example/dummy services for testing the Statping server